Lord Jesus Christ in the 1611KJV

 6. C9-S6 : the command of the Lord.
 Here we see that he was not told everything.
 Saul was given one simple command which he had to obey before he received further instructions, commands, explanations, or anything else.
 Too many people fail this common test by our Lord.
 We are told a simple command and nothing else, as a test.
 Those who obey receive further from our Lord.
 Those who refuse to obey until they understand more receive nothing further.

-7. C9-S7 : the others heard evidence of the Lord instructing Saul.
+7. C9-S7 : the others heard evidence of The Lord instructing Saul.

 1. The phrase And the men which journeyed with him stood speechless means: 'They could not explain what they experienced because it was supernatural'.
 Please see the note for Luke 3:21-22 for links to the many places where we read about a voice from Heaven.